Toalaah/dotfiles/readme.md

 ### Installation

-1. Clone into the repository and run the setup script:
+1. Clone into the repository and run the setup script

 ```shell
 git clone https://github.com/toalaah/config